 Your monthly payment amount will be determined by several key factors:

 The loan amount.
 The amount you borrow will be equal to the value of the car you’re purchasing, or significantly less.
-A great minimizer of the overall cost is making a sizable down payment and/or trading in your old vehicle when buying a new car.
+A great way to minimize the overall cost is making a sizable down payment and/or trading in your old vehicle when buying a new car.

 The annual percentage rate.
 Usually referred to as the APR, this is the effective interest rate you pay on your loan.
 Your interest rate is determined by your credit score and other general creditworthiness or financial wellness factors.